My name is Matt and I am a game designer. Or so I want to be. What you have just stumbled upon is my portfolio.

 My career path through life provided me with experience in many different fields.
 My first job was that of a pizza delivery boy.
 That was fun, but it wasn’t going to get me where I wanted to be in life, so I joined the Navy.
 After a short stent in the service I found myself back home and then took a job as an instrument repair apprentice at a local music shop.
 While working there I made connections and was introduced to field of heavy equipment operation.
 I ran heavy equipment for the better part of a decade and ended up getting my CDL and my certification as a tower crane operator.
 Running cranes was as close to a real world gaming job as I could get at the time.
 After some soul searching I decided to return to school.
 I began pursuing a degree in software engineering and during that time I was introduced and turned on to entertainment media design.
 This eventually lead me to FSU where I changed my focus to game design and I have never looked back.
 Now, all I want to do is get back to feeding my obsession with making games and entertaining others.

-I recently graduated Salutatorian of my class and received my BS in Game Design on December 18, 2015.
+I graduated Salutatorian of my class and received my BS in Game Design on December 18, 2015.
 In this site you will find many of the creative endeavors I have taken throughout my time at FSU and beyond.
-Some of them were done for class, while others are just passions of mine.
+Some of them were done as student projects, some were Ludum Dare submissions, and others are just passions of mine.
 I always put 100% of myself into whatever I do.

 I am currently employed by Lionbridge and work on Microsoft Campus as a Test Associate for the Xbox One.